sodadata/docs/soda/setup-guide.md

 Requirements:
 * Access to your cloud-services environment, plus the authorization to deploy containerized apps in a new or existing Kubernetes cluster
 * Login credentials for your data source (Snowflake, Athena, MS SQL Server, etc.)
+* Access for scheduled maintenance to the Kubernetes to upgrade a self-hosted Soda Agent as Soda releases new verions
+* Ability to arrange frequent access to stored secrets that enable Soda to access data sources (consider frequently-rotated passwords)

 ![with-agent](/assets/images/with-agent.png){:height="60px" width="600px"}